NSW Premier Cricket: Origins

+Later history

 This competition has grown substantially since its formation and by 1985 the Sydney Grade Cricket Competition encompassed 20 clubs.
-Since the 1940s there had been a number of club mergers (Mosman with Middle Harbour, Petersham with Marrickville and Glebe with South Sydney followed in 1965 by the forced merger of Paddington with Glebe-South Sydney to form Sydney District CC).
+Since the 1940s there had been a number of club mergers (Petersham with Marrickville and Glebe with South Sydney followed in 1965 by the forced merger of Paddington with Glebe-South Sydney to form Sydney District CC).
 In 1965 Sutherland joined the competition, followed by Nepean (now Penrith) and University of NSW in 1973.
 In 1985 Sydney District CC left the competition but 3 new clubs from the outer suburbs of Sydney joined - Fairfield, Campbelltown and Hawkesbury.
 In the late 1990s there was a push to remove some inner-city clubs from the competition, but although no clubs were forced out, in 2001 Randwick and Petersham-Marrickville (itself the product of a merger in 1951) decided to merge and formed the Randwick Petersham club.
 Some clubs were renamed to reflect their wider representation (Waverley renamed as Eastern Suburbs, Fairfield becoming Fairfield-Liverpool and Campbelltown becoming Campbelltown-Camden).
 Finally in 2002 Blacktown were promoted from the second-tier shires competition to bring the number of clubs back up to 20.
 Each of the 20 clubs fields a side in each of the five senior grades as well as a side in the Poidevin-Gray Shield and AW Green Shield junior competitions.

 In recent times some clubs have started broadcasting scorecards in real-time on the Cricket Australia website.
 Some clubs also have detailed video and photographs each weekend.
 Most but not all clubs actively update their website and have information across a variety of social media platforms.